paradoxical-rhapsody/fbkmr/Readme.md

 In this document, we illustrate the main features of the `fbkmr` R package through examples.
 Additional information on the statistical methodology and computational details are provided in the accompanying documentation and research articles.

-## How to Cite
+## Cite the package

-The package applies methods introduced in the paper:
+The package applies methods introduced in the [paper](https://arxiv.org/pdf/2411.10858):

-**Sonabend, A., Zhang, J., Schwartz, J., Coull, B.A. and Lu, J., 2024.
-Scalable Gaussian process regression via median posterior inference for estimating multi-pollutant mixture health effects. arXiv preprint arXiv:2411.10858.**
+Sonabend, A., Zhang, J., Schwartz, J., Coull, B.A. and Lu, J., 2024.
+Scalable Gaussian process regression via median posterior inference for estimating multi-pollutant mixture health effects. arXiv preprint arXiv:2411.10858.

 ## Bayesian Kernel Machine Regression Method